 But Jesus used a substitute instead of the

-at the right hand of power”.
+at the right hand of Power”.
 Why do you think Jesus used a substitute for the

 Jesus commanded us to address God as “Father”, not “Jehovah”

 practice.
-Even Jesus does it.
+Yes, even Jesus does it.

-or the Greek "Kurios", for "Lord" instead of the divine
+We ought to consider whether Jesus said "Adonai," or the Greek "Kurios", for "Lord" instead of the divine name.
+Not considering this would be unserious.

 Note also Jesus’ occasional grammatical use of the divine